Member

 Baden-Württemberg

 Baden-Württemberg is a state located in the southwest of Germany bordering France and Switzerland.
-The region counts approximately 11.2 million inhabitants and it is the third-largest German state by both population and area.
-In 2024, Baden-Württemberg will host the Annual POLIS Conference 2024 in cooperation with the City of Karlsruhe.
+The region counts approximately 11 million inhabitants and it is the third-largest German state by both population and area.
+In 2024, Baden-Württemberg hosted the Annual POLIS Conference 2024 with the City of Karlsruhe.

-Baden-Württemberg's strong spirit of collaboration is also evident in its involvement with POLIS Working Groups, in particular the Regions Working Group.
-In this Working Group, it played a central role in bringing Sustainable Urban Mobility Plans (SUMP) as a key topic of conversation not just for cities, but for regions as well.
+Baden-Württemberg's strong spirit of collaboration is evident in its involvement with the Management Committee and the Working Groups of POLIS.
+By chairing the Regions Working Group Baden-Württemberg played a central role in bringing Sustainable Urban Mobility Plans (SUMP) as a key topic of conversation not just for cities, but for regions as well.

 For more information on Baden-Württemberg's transport policy strategy and its Ministry of Transport, you can check out the following links:

-You can find out more on their website, or follow them on Twitter, and Instagram.
+You can find out more on their website, or follow them on Instagram.

 Modal Split